andrewjpoole/andrewjpoole.github.io/_posts/2021-11-25-csharp-sql-tests.md

 For the DacPac deployment I took inspiration from [this StackOverflow thread](https://stackoverflow.com/questions/43365451/improve-the-performance-of-dacpac-deployment-using-c-sharp)

-## `LocalDbTestContext.RunTest()` method
+## LocalDbTestContext RunTest method

-Once the localDb instance is running and we have optionally deployed the Dacpac project, we can use the `RunTest()` method, passing in an `Action<IDbConnection, IDbTransaction>` which is the test to be executed.
+Once the localDb instance is running and we have optionally deployed the DacPac project, we can use the `RunTest()` method, passing in an `Action<IDbConnection, IDbTransaction>` which is the test to be executed.

-The action is executed in the context of a new `SqlTransaction` and wrapped in a try finally block, which is used to tidy up any open `DataReader`s and roll back the test's individual `SqlTransaction` this ensures that the tests cannot affect eachother.
+The action is executed in the context of a new `SqlTransaction` and wrapped in a try finally block, which is used to tidy up any open `DataReader`s and roll back the test's individual `SqlTransaction` this ensures that the tests cannot affect each other.

 ```csharp
 public LocalDbTestContext RunTest(Action<IDbConnection, IDbTransaction> useConnection)